 WHERE DO WE GO FROM HERE?

-Marty Makary, MD is a professor of Surgery and Health Policy & Management at Johns Hopkins University School of Medicine.
+Marty Makary, MD Professor of Surgery and Health Policy, Johns Hopkins Medicine